PershingSquare/devito/docs/source/download.rst

    # 2. (Optional but recommended) Run the tests
    docker run --gpus all --rm --name testrun 'devitocodes/devito:gpu-latest' pytest tests/test_gpu_openacc.py

-   # 3. Start a Jupyter notebook server on port 8888
-   # Not recommended with the GPU docker, please use the `Docker for CPUs` if you aim for the tutorials
-   docker run --gpus all --rm -it -p 8888:8888 devitocodes/devito:gpu-latest

-   # 4. Start a bash shell with Devito
+   # 3. Start a bash shell with Devito
    docker run --gpus all --rm -it devitocodes/devito:gpu-latest /bin/bash

 These sample commands above have only been included as illustrations of typical uses of Devito inside a container.
 They are not required to be run in that order.
-Please also review these commands within the dockerfile itself: `Dockerfile <https://github.com/devitocodes/devito/blob/master/docker/Dockerfile>`_
+Please also review these commands within the dockerfile itself: `Dockerfile <https://github.com/devitocodes/devito/blob/master/docker/Dockerfile>`_.

-| 1.
-Command 1 pulls the docker image of Devito in your machine.
+1. Command 1 pulls the docker image of Devito in your machine.

 2. Command 2 above runs the unit tests included with Devito to check whether the installation succeeded.
 Testing is not necessary but a handy first thing to try running.

-As long as the first few tests pass, it is possible to press `Ctrl+C` to stop the testing and continue.
+3. Command 3 above starts a bash (command-line) shell with Devito loaded into the environment.
+Essentially, it means that any python code run after this command will see devito when doing imports like `from devito import Function`.
+Any code using Devito can be executed using this method.

-3. Command 3 starts a Jupyter_ notebook server inside the Docker container and forwards the port to `http://localhost:8888`.
+4. Command 4 starts a Jupyter_ notebook server inside the Docker container and forwards the port to `http://localhost:8888`.
 After running this command, you can copy-paste the complete URL from the terminal window where the command was run - to a browser to open a jupyter session to try out the included